Giveth/DeVouch-BE/README.md

 # Introduction

-Devouch is a decentralized application that allows users to attest to projects credibility by their vouches or flags.
+Devouch is a decentralized application that allows users to attest to project's credibility by their vouches or flags.
 The backend is built on Subsquid and uses a Postgres database.

 ## Add new organisation